How to Reduce Bounce Rate for Better SEO Results

 What Is Bounce Rate?

-Bounce Rate is defined as the percentage of visitors that leave a webpage without taking an action, such as clicking on a link, filling out a form, or making a purchase.
+Bounce Rate is defined as the percentage of visitors who leave a webpage without taking an action, such as clicking on a link, filling out a form, or making a purchase.

 Bounce Rate is important for three main reasons:

-Someone that bounces from your site (obviously) didn’t convert.
+1. Someone who bounces from your site (obviously) didn’t convert.
 So when you stop a visitor from bouncing, you can also increase your conversion rate.

 A bounce rate is the percentage of visitors who check out a single page and then leave, without clicking anything or exploring further.
 These quick visits are counted as sessions lasting zero seconds because there’s no additional activity for Google Analytics to track.